PRIDE-Archive/pride-web/static/markdown/submitDataPage/content.md

 - mzTab or mzIdentML result files (called 'RESULT') (**Recommended**): The mzTab and mzIdentML are standard file formats provided by most of the analysis software tools [check the full list here](/pridefileformats?step=four)

-- PEAK List files (called 'PEAK') (**Recommended**): If the mzTab or mzIdentML is provided the corresponding peak list files should be provided in order to ba able to check the MS/MS evidences that support the peptide/protein idetifications.
+- PEAK List files (called 'PEAK') (**Recommended**): If the mzTab or mzIdentML is provided the corresponding peak list files should be provided in order to ba able to check the MS/MS evidences that support the peptide/protein identifications.

+> The submissions that provides the 'RESULT' and corresponding 'PEAK' files are classify in PRIDE Archive as **Complete Submissions** following the ProteomeXchange guidelines.
+Those submimssions are

+Optionally other files can be included in your submission to facilitate the reproduce of the original results and better understanding of the dataset:

-Optionally other files can be included like peak list files (called ‘PEAK’, mandatory for ‘Complete’ submissions including mzIdentML files, see below), , gel images (‘GEL’), sequence database files (FASTA), spectral libraries (SPECTRUM_LIBRARY) and any other, relevant file types (‘OTHER’).
+- Images of gels generated in the experiment (‘GEL’), sequence database files (FASTA), spectral libraries (SPECTRUM_LIBRARY) and any other, relevant file types (‘OTHER’).
-In addition, a more specific procedure is now available for MS imaging datasets.
-For instance, some extra requirements are needed and additional file tags have been created (see Appendix VI for details).
-The details are also explained in this open access publication (Roempp et al., Anal Bioanal Chem, 2015) (4), freely accessible here.

 <h2 id="three">Submit dataset</h2>

+When have check that you can provide all the files in previous section, the next step is to Download the [Submission Tool](/submissionTool).
+The Submission Tool guide the users throught the submission process generating the [submission.px file] (/static/markdown/submitData/PAge/files/Submission_Summary_File.pdf).
+The submission.px file contains 2 types crucial information:

+**Metadata**: experimental metadata like experiment description, sample taxonomy information, instruments and modifications used.
+**Mapping between the uploaded files**: for instance between the raw files and the corresponding result or search engine output files.

+>If you are using the PX submission tool, the file will be created automatically for you.
+If you are using the Aspera command line submission mode, you will need to create one.
+You can do it using with the PX submission tool (without actually uploading the data and saving the submission.px independently) or with scripting.

+Finally the user can submit the dataset using the Aspera or FTP protocols.

 <h2 id="four">Accessing private data</h2>
 <h2 id="five">Post-submission</h2>